 It's been two years since the Hulk has surfaced, and Dr David Bruce Banner is on the verge of curing himself of the Hulk.
 A device he helped create, the Gamma Transponder, will rid him of ...
 See full summary »

-Bruce Banner in the Animated version.
-Dr. David Banner is a brilliant scientist but, one day, a lab experiment that he is working on goes terribly awry.
-Since that time, whenever he is under extreme stress, his body undergoes a transmogrification and he morphs into 'The Incredible Hulk.'
+Dr. David Banner is a brilliant scientist but, one day, a laboratory experiment that he is working on goes terribly awry.
+Since that time, whenever he is under extreme stress, his body undergoes a transmogrification and he morphs into the Incredible Hulk.
 The Hulk is about seven feet tall, hugely muscular and powerful, and has bright green skin.
 After destroying whatever threatens Dr. Banner, he morphs back to normal human form with only amnesia and tattered clothing as evidence of what just transpired.
 As you can well imagine, this situation is quite troubling for Dr. Banner and causes him a great amount of problems.
 All the while, he is pursued by Jack McGee, an investigative reporter who believes that the Hulk is a deadly menace whose exposure would enhance his career.
 Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

 41 of 46 people found this review helpful.

 Was this review helpful to you?